 Gads Hill Place

-Architecturally speaking, there is nothing special about Gads Hill Place, a smart but simple house built in 1790 for an ex-mayor of Rochester.
-There is however a special story attached to it.
-In 1821, aged nine, Charles Dickens used to think it the epitome of a rich man’s abode.
+Architecturally speaking, there is nothing special about Gads Hill Place in Higham, a smart but simple house built in 1790 for an ex-mayor of Rochester; but there is a special story attached to it.
+In 1821, aged nine, Charles Dickens considered it the epitome of a rich man’s abode.
 After his father told him that, if he applied himself, it might one day be his, Dickens used to walk there from Chatham to remind himself.
 Three years later, Dickens Senior was thrown into Marshalsea Debtors’ Prison for living beyond his means, while Dickens Junior went on to make a fortune writing books about poverty.
 He earned enough to realise his childhood dream by buying Gads Hill Place in 1856.
 He was visited there by numerous creative personages, one of whom, the actor Charles Fechter, gave him the large two-floor Swiss chalet in which he wrote his last four novels.
 The house is now home to an independent school.

 In the hands of a not-for-profit trust since 1995, Godinton House provides an unusually digestible stately-home experience.
 North-west of Ashford, it consists of a medieval hall that had a gabled Jacobean brick mansion built around it.
 The beauty of Godinton is that it remained in the hands of the Toke family for nearly five centuries.
 Its character therefore never changed much, even after it was sold to George Dodd in 1895 and Mrs Bruce Ward in 1919.
 A guided tour has the virtue of giving a real flavour of what it was like to live there, but without trying the visitor’s stamina.
 The one feature that differs greatly from the Tokes’ days is the various gardens, including an impressive lily pool, that were designed in the late C19 by architect Sir Reginald Blomfield.
 Spectacular in their own right in summer, they are bounded by the massive sculpted yew-hedge that is Godinton’s hallmark.